davidclin/github-api/README.md

-# GitHub API Notes
+# GitHub Enterprise API Notes
-Personal notes on using the GitHub API (with bent towards GitHub Enterprise)
+Personal notes on using the GitHub Enterprise API

-# Examples using Chrome browser
+# Using Chrome browser
 All API endpoints -- except Management Console API endpoints -- are prefixed with the following URL:

 <pre>